 RESPA governs how mortgage servicers must treat you.
 Violations — including failure to respond to QWRs — can form the basis for legal claims that stop foreclosure.
 Learn your rights.

 The Real Estate Settlement Procedures Act (RESPA), 12 U.S.C. § 2601 et seq., regulates mortgage servicers and requires them to treat borrowers fairly.
+RESPA is implemented through Regulation X (12 CFR Part 1024).
 RESPA's key provisions for foreclosure defense include: (1) the Qualified Written Request (QWR) process requiring servicer response within 30 days, (2) prohibition on kickbacks and unearned fees, and (3) requirements for proper servicing transfer procedures.

 Under 12 U.S.C. § 2605(e), you can send a Qualified Written Request to your servicer seeking information about your loan or disputing errors.
 The servicer MUST acknowledge within 5 business days and provide a substantive response within 30 business days.
-Failure to respond properly is a RESPA violation — giving you grounds for legal action.
+Failure to respond properly is a RESPA violation — giving you grounds for legal action, including actual damages and, where a pattern or practice is shown, statutory damages under 12 U.S.C. § 2605(f).

 If the servicer does not respond within 30 business days — or provides an inadequate response — this is a RESPA violation.
 Statutory damages of up to $2,000 are available for a pattern or practice of noncompliance.

-Servicers must follow specific procedures before force-placing insurance and cannot charge for insurance you already have.
+Servicers must follow specific procedures before force-placing insurance under 12 CFR § 1024.37 and cannot charge for insurance you already have.
 Overcharging or improper force-placement violates RESPA.

 When your loan is transferred between servicers, the new servicer must provide timely notice and cannot treat payments as late during the 60-day transition period.